madisonsime/madisonsime/README.md

 I'm a Fullstack Software Engineer
 ---------------------------------

-I picked up programming as a hobby nearly two years ago.
+I picked up coding as a hobby nearly two years ago.
 I loved it so much that I decided to pursue it full-time and obtained a certificate in Advanced Software Engineering from Hack Reactor.
-I'm looking for a new role in any part of the stack with a company that has awesome culture.
+I'm looking for a new role in any part of the stack.
 Let's chat!

 * 🌍  I'm based in Davis, CA
 * ✉️  You can contact me at [madisonfaithsime@gmail.com](mailto:madisonfaithsime@gmail.com)